Overview

 Cancer vaccines

-Schoenberger is also is implementing an immunotherapy strategy that deploys a patient’s own T cells against tumor cells, leaving normal tissues relatively unscathed.
+Dr. Schoenberger is also is implementing an immunotherapy strategy that deploys a patient’s own T cells against tumor cells, leaving normal tissues relatively unscathed.
 The approach is based on the fact that tumor cells exhibit unique mutated proteins on their surface.
-Schoenberger, partnering with colleagues at UC San Diego, will employ next-generation DNA sequencing to first identify those “neoantigens” in tumors from patients with head and neck cancer and then isolate pools of patients’ T cells that recognize them.
+Dr. Schoenberger, partnering with colleagues at UC San Diego, will employ next-generation DNA sequencing to first identify those “neoantigens” in tumors from patients with head and neck cancer and then isolate pools of patients’ T cells that recognize them.
 Patients will then be reinfused with their own selected T cells in order to kill cells decorated with the neoantigen.
 An alternate approach is to create a therapeutic vaccine to stimulate a patient’s immune system to clear cells bearing the marker.

 Learn more:

-About the LJI Center for Cancer Immunotherapies
+About the LJI Center for Cancer Immunotherapy

 Download our guide to “Understanding Pediatric Cancer”